 - A. Students in grades 4 through 12 attending a public or private school in Humboldt County which has filed an "Intent to Participate" form are eligible to enter. - B. All projects must be entered by a School Science Fair Coordinator.
-Students and parents cannot enter projects directly to the County Science Fair. - C. The School Science Fair Coordinator will be responsible for reviewing all entries from his or her school to ensure compliance with County regulations. - D. Each project must be entered separately at https://hcoe.org/virtual-science-fair.
+Students and parents cannot enter projects directly to the County Science Fair. - C. The School Science Fair Coordinator will be responsible for reviewing all entries from his or her school to ensure compliance with County regulations. - D. Each project must be entered separately

-NEW: Approval Research Form for ALL projects:
+Approval Research Form for ALL projects:

 - 1. To be eligible to enter the Humboldt County Science Fair, ALL students must fill out a Research Approval Form for their project.
 Any student wishing to do projects involving humans, human tissue, animals, or hazardous substances are required to complete the approval process outlined in these rules prior to beginning any work. - 2.
-All Projects must have Approval forms filled out and uploaded on the zFairs site.
+All Projects must have Approval forms filled out and placed in front of log book.
 Do not fax to HCOE!
-(Points will be deducted if not found in logbook.) - 3.
-6th 12th grades require original abstract placed in the front of the digital logbook (do not fax to HCOE).
+(Points will be deducted if not uploaded with project.)